chrisjrob/chrisjrob.github.io/_posts/2009-10-15-optimise-firefox.markdown

 layout: post
 title:  "Optimise Firefox"
 date:   2009-10-15 00:00:00
-categories: technology linux
+category: technology
-tags: firefox sqlite
+tags: [linux, firefox, sqlite]
 ---

 Apparently Firefox uses sqlite for its databases, maintaining several `*.sqlite` files in your `.mozilla/` profile directory.
 Over time these become cluttered and it helps if you vacuum it: